 It is easy to get confused by customs charges because there are several different types of charges.
 Some are charged directly by the customs authority and some are indirect charges made by other parties involved in the customs process.

-The following table brings together these charges, why they are charged, and who charges them:
+The following table brings together these charges, why they are charged, and who charges them so you can understand your custom duty charges in the USA, in China, or wherever else you may be shipping.

 |CHARGE||CHARGING PARTY||IMPORT COUNTRY||WHAT THE CHARGE COVERS|